ITHIM/TravelSurveyPreprocessing/Protocol/Protocol.md

 This phase is called preprocessing because its purpose is to filter rows, create variables and get the structure of the dataset right.
 It consists in the following steps:

-1. _Geographical coverage:_ Most of the surveys cover the main cities but also the municipalities around them.
+4. _Geographical coverage:_ Most of the surveys cover the main cities but also the municipalities around them.
 In this step, the decision about including more municipalities in the analysis needs to be done.
 This decision goes in hand with the injury&#39;s dataset.
 If there is information about injuries in the municipalities around, then they should be also included in the trips&#39; dataset.
 If not, it is better to filter them out and leave only the information at city level.

     Note that expanding the coverage of the information to more municipalities, implies that the population dataset also needs to include them.
 Furthermore, ignoring the geographical coverage in all datasets included in the model, will impact the results significantly because the regular pattern of the city will be distorted by these differences.

     To illustrate this, let&#39;s say that a travel survey includes information about a city and 5 municipalities around it, and the injuries dataset only includes information about the city.
 The model is then estimating the distance travelled per mode of transport and using it to estimate the number of fatalities in traffic and the risk per billion kilometers.
 Since the data of the travel survey have information about more places, then the distance travelled will increase and the probability of having a traffic injury will decrease.
 As a consequence, the number of injuries will be underestimated.

 1. _Classification and translation of modes of transport:_ Usually the detail asked in travel surveys about modes of transport is larger than what is needed in the model.
 People are asked about whether they took a Bus or a BRT, or whether they used a bicycle or an assisted bicycle.
 In any case, it is important to make a reclassification of these modes, and depending on the language used the survey, a translation may be needed.
 To ease the process of doing this reclassification, Table 2 shows the reclassification done in the cities analyzed.
 Take a look at informal modes of transport, they need to be classified regardless its condition: an informal bus is a bus anyway, an informal taxi is a taxi.
 If there is a mode in a survey that does not appear in this table, then it can be classified as the mode that is closest to it.

+    Note that the last column of Table 2 says hierarchy.
+This hierarchy is important to decide the main mode of transport of a trip, based on stage modes.
+Public transport has the highest priority, organized by size, and private modes are then organized by their size.
+This is why in the example mentioned in Table 1, the trip mode is metro and not bus, because of its hierarchy.

+    Finally, it is important to mention that this kind of hierarchy was also used in some surveys to decide the main mode, and getting it right impacts directly the share mode.
+In those cases where there is already a hierarchy defined, it is recommended to use it to get the same results presented in the final report.
 _Table 2.
 Classification of modes of transport_

 | **Modes** | **Reclassification** | **Hierarchy** |